Tokyo's Tiffany Building up for sale as market recovers-sources

 APL could not be immediately reached at its offices in Tokyo, Hong Kong or Taiwan.

 APL wants to pay off remaining loans on the property and return a profit.
-The lenders include two German banks - Aareal Bank AG (ARLG.DE) and Westdeutsche ImmobilienBank WDLGW.UL, according to the people with knowledge of the deal.
+The lenders include two German banks - Aareal Bank AG and Westdeutsche ImmobilienBank , according to the people with knowledge of the deal.

 In April, Westbrook Partners, a privately owned real estate investment company based in the United States, led the acquisition of a majority stake in a Tokyo office tower for about 30 billion yen ($303 million).